Run an App as Administrator in Windows 10

 3. On the Shortcut tab, click the Advanced button.Shortcut Advanced Button Windows 10

-4. Do one of the following options for what you would like to do:
+4. Perform one of the following steps for what you would like to do.

-• To always run the shortcut as administrator when opened: Check the Run as administrator box, then click on OK.
+• To always run the shortcut as administrator when opened, place a check mark the Run as administrator box, then click OK.

-• To not always run the shortcut as administrator when opened: Uncheck the Run as administrator box, then click on OK.
+• To stop running the shortcut as administrator, uncheck the Run as administrator box, then click on OK.

 This is the native way to elevate a program’s privileges automatically every time you launch it.
 You will still get a UAC prompt when using this method.

-2. Click the “More details” link if it opens in compact mode.Windows 10 Task Manager More Details Link Compact Mode
+2. In Windows 10, click the “More details” link if it opens in compact mode.Windows 10 Task Manager More Details Link Compact Mode

 3. Open the File > Run new task menu.